skuid/skuid-labs/experiments/snippets/skuidCustom/README.md

 * days: days to add to the given date.

 Adds days to the given javascript date and returns a new javascript date with the days added (eg. d.addDays(3);)

-### Object.byString(ourObject,fieldToGet)
-* ourObject: object to get field from
-* fieldToGet: field to get from object

-Get field from an object.
-Allows for the field to be a subfield on a subobject.
-If fieldToGet = 'Field__r.OtherField__r.OtherOtherField__c', it will peroperly get the OtherOtherField__c using the single fieldToGet variable rather than needing 3 separate variables to get that field out from the sub-objects.

 ### skuid.custom.fixCurrency(number)
 * number: any number